mykle1/Hello-Lucy/readME.md

   defaultOnStartup: 'Hello-Lucy',
   standByMethod: 'DPMS',              // 'DPMS' = anything else than RPi or 'PI'
   sounds: ["1.mp3", "11.mp3"],        // welcome sound at startup.
 Add several for a random choice of welcome sound
+  confirmationSound: "ding.mp3",      // when command is accepted. use your own or default, name and extension of sound file
   startHideAll: true,                 // if true, all modules start as hidden
   pageOneModules: ["Hello-Lucy", "MMM-Insults"],    // default modules to show on page one/startup
   pageTwoModules: ["MMM-BMW-DS", "MMM-Events"],     // modules to show on page two